clairexen/riscv-fanfic/riscv-cfmt/riscv-cfmt.md

 When called with offset=0 the BFX and BFXU instructions simply sign-extend or zero-extend the word in the LSB bits of the source operand.

 The bit-field place instruction places the LSB bits of rs1 in a specified range in rs2.
-It is equivalent to "SAPI rd, rs1, rs2, offset; CUTI rd, rs2, rd, offset+length".
+It is equivalent to `SAPI rd, rs1, rs2, offset; CUTI rd, rs2, rd, offset+length`.

     |  3                   2        |          1                    |
     |1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6|5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0|